Undergraduate

 During your year abroad, you will follow a programme of study that will be agreed between yourself and us prior to your departure.
 You will take all assessments set by the host university while you are abroad, for which marks will be awarded and a final transcript released.
 The year abroad contributes 10% towards your final degree classification.

-Your placement is your opportunity to get some real-world work experience under your belt.
+Your placement is your opportunity to get some real-world work experience under your belt to enhance your employability.

 Dependable Reactive Real-Time Systems